rafaqz/Rasters.jl/docs/src/index.md

 ## Data sources

-GeoData.jl uses a number of backends to load raster data. `GeoArray`, `GeoStack` and `GeoSeries` will detect which backend to use for you, automatically.
+GeoData.jl uses a number of backends to load raster data. `Raster`, `RasterStack` and `RasterSeries` will detect which backend to use for you, automatically.

 ### GRD